section-engineering-education/engineering-education/content/articles/how-machine-learning-is-revolutionizing-the-agricultural-industry/index.md

 There are various reasons for the efficiency of machine learning compared to other technologies.

 #### Fast data processing and real-time prediction
-One of the critical reasons is fast processing of data and has real-time prediction ability of agricultural parameters.
+One of the critical reasons is the fast processing of data and has real-time prediction ability of agricultural parameters.

 Machine learning algorithms allow tapping into real-time data and burgeoning trends in agriculture within a short period.
 Thus, ensuring the decision is based on real-time events.